Bank of England job will put Carney to the test

 Carney is believed to have used a visit to London in late March to sound out some of the external members of the MPC.

-"In the UK, policy can change with the shift of one or two votes on the MPC," said Andrew Sentance, a Bank policymaker between 2006 and 2011.
+"In the UK, policy can change with the shift of one or two votes on the MPC," said Andrew Sentance, a BoE policymaker between 2006 and 2011.

 "When the MPC is divided on policy - as it is at present and has often been over the course of its history - forward guidance could be quickly undermined by a shift in the views of a minority of MPC members."